williambq/AppNoticeSDK-Android/README.md

   ```java
 appNotice.resetSDK();
   ```

+##Declined Consent Best Practices
+To be in privacy notification compliance, when the SDK calls back to your app and indicates that the user has declined consent, your app can only proceed if all user tracking is disabled.
+These are options for how to best handle this case:
+* If your app does not require any trackers to provide full functionality, then the app can proceed by disabling all trackers and letting the user continue using the app.
+* If the app does have required trackers that cannot be disabled, then the app must prevent the user from proceeding to use the app, or at least the parts of the app that require trackers.
+If your app will allow the user to continue to use the app with limited functionality, notify the user about the limitations.
+You could display a dialog with text similar to this: "To enjoy the full functionality of this app, you must either upgrade to the paid version or accept the privacy preferences in this version.
+Please restart this app if you would like to accept.
+This app will now continue with limited functionality."

 ##Support Multiple App Versions
 * To support versions of your app that each have a different set of trackers, use unique App Notice configurations in each version of your app.